pmean/build-website/text/02/why95.md

 > You should also ask yourself **what precision you would really like to
 > have**.
 A good way to start is to first define a range of clinical
 > indifference.
 In other words, how much of a change is so small that
-> the typical researcher would yawn and say \"that\'s not very
+> the typical researcher would yawn and say "that's not very
-> interesting.\"
+> interesting."
 >
 > Finally, saying that sample sizes of 5 are common in your area of work
 > places you firmly in the **Lemming school of research design**.
 Your
 > effects have to be two full standard deviations apart in order to
 > justify doing the research on only 5 subjects in each group.
-That\'s a
+That's a
-> Godzilla sized difference\--one that would imply that the best subject
+> Godzilla sized difference--one that would imply that the best subject
 > in one group is still far worse than the worst subject in the other
 > group.
 >
-> Sometimes, a researcher can say with confidence that an \"all or
+> Sometimes, a researcher can say with confidence that an "all or
-> nothing\" difference is the only one they are interested in seeing.
+> nothing" difference is the only one they are interested in seeing.
 > But I suspect that this is not the case with your data.
 If you saw a
 > difference of only one standard deviation, you would probably still
 > consider that very interesting.
 And a sample size that could reliably
 > detect such a difference is far larger than 5 per group.
 >
-> I don\'t mean to be too critical.
-I don\'t know the full context of
+> I don't mean to be too critical.
+I don't know the full context of
 > your research.
 You really should discuss the implications of your
 > research design with a professional statistician before you conduct
 > any more research.
 Not only might you be wasting precious research
 > dollars, but there may be serious ethical problems with your research.

-This page was written by Steve Simon while working at Children\'s Mercy Hospital.
-Although I do not hold the copyright for this material, I am reproducing it here as a service, as it is no longer available on the Children\'s Mercy Hospital website.
+This page was written by Steve Simon while working at Children's Mercy Hospital.
+Although I do not hold the copyright for this material, I am reproducing it here as a service, as it is no longer available on the Children's Mercy Hospital website.
 Need more information?
 I have a page with general help resources.
 You can also browse for pages similar to this one at [Category: Confidence intervals](../category/ConfidenceIntervals.html).